noAbbreviation/dokutris-public/README.md

 ![dafault_skin](https://user-images.githubusercontent.com/46922184/160288874-32810fa9-d525-4a6e-b41a-b529ebf86002.png)

-~~(This the default skin)~~ _(Points gained for placing the block: 1200 for the 4-Clear, 40 for the piece points)_
+ _(Points gained for placing the block: 1200 for the 4-Clear, 40 for the piece placement)_

-  In the current state, you can restart the game by clicking the gamescreen after the game over pops up (it's when the final score shows up).

 ## Opening the game
 To open the game, simply extract the .zip file when you (click the code button) -> (download the ZIP file).
 Then you open the index.html file using the browser of your choice.

+This is probably the last major update for this small web-app.
+Thank you for checking out this thing.
 I'm pretty proud I did this. :smile: